terraframe/common-geo-registry-specification/README.md

 # common-geospatial-registry-specification

-A specification for the common geospatial registry.
+A specification for the common geo-registry.

 ## License